seattletimes/felix-pitching-2016/src/storyDurability.md

 ### Proud of durability

 Hernandez was the opposite.
 Beyond his stuff and talent, the durability has been outstanding.
-He has made 30 or more starts in each of the past 10 seasons and has not pitched less than 190 innings per season during that span.
+He has made 30 or more starts in each of the past 10 seasons and has not pitched fewer than 190 innings per season during that span.
 Hernandez has logged more than 200 innings in his past eight seasons.

 Of all his individual statistics, the 30-start, 200-inning barriers are most important to him.

 "That's what I like," he said.
 "I want to throw as many innings as I can.
 After the season's over, you want to look up and know that you've thrown over 200 innings.
 That's the most important goal as a pitcher."